beckerwilliams/moduli_generator/docs/API/index.md

 ## Contents

-- [Overview](overview.md) - High-level overview of the Moduli Generator API
+- [ModuliGenerator](moduli_generator.md) - Documentation for the main ModuliGenerator class
-- [Moduli Generator](moduli_generator.md) - Documentation for the main ModuliGenerator class
+- [ModuliConfig](config.md) - Documentation for configuration handling
-- [Configuration](config.md) - Documentation for configuration handling
+- [Moduli Generator ArgParser](argparser.md) - Documentation for the command line argument parser
-- [Database](db.md) - Documentation for database interaction
+- [MariaDBConnector](db.md) - Documentation for database interface

-This reference documentation is intended for developers who need to understand the internal workings of the Moduli Generator or who want to integrate it into their own systems.
+This reference documentation is intended for developers who need to understand the internal workings of the Moduli Generator or who may want to integrate it or its parts into their own systems.

 ____